aka-ne/akane-realtime/README.md

 Copy the generated id and paste in `db.py`->`BaseKey = 'generated id'`

-Navigate to [web.deta.sh](https://web.deta.sh) in Bases tab, there will be a new data base created, called realtime (database name can be changed in `db.py`->`BASE = 'realtime'`) with a single entry (the payload we inserted with the `db_conf.py`) and there will be live our last position sended by owntracks
+Navigate to [web.deta.sh](https://web.deta.sh) in Bases tab, there will be a new data base created, called realtime (database name can be changed in `db.py`->`BASE = 'realtime'`) with a single entry (the payload we inserted with the `db_conf.py`) and there will live our last position received by owntracks

 Now let's use deta Micros but first install the deta CLI